AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 <img src="/../img/scissor-debug.png" class="center" width="600">

-As you can see, the drawn rectangles are perfectly aligned with the slots.
-This means the scissoring coordinates should be correct as well.
-You would assume that the position you define is in the GUI space because it's a method by `GuiGraphics` that holds the instance of the `PoseStack` and that should use the underlying matrix, right?
+The drawn rectangles were perfectly aligned with the slots meaning my scissor mask coordinates should have been correct.
+You would assume that the positions you pass to a method in the `GuiGraphics` are in the GUI space because it hosts the `PoseStack` and that should use the underlying matrix, right?
 Wrong!

-It turns out that this method also uses screen space coordinates just like the `RenderSystem` method.
+It turned out the method also used screen space coordinates.
 Why is that?
 I have no idea.

-Function-wise they are identical.
-This meant that I once again needed to find the screen space coordinates of the slot.
-Because I had a lot of mathematics in school and in university, I tried to remember how obtain the origin point of a matrix.
-Because Minecraft uses quaternions for rotation, the underlying matrix is 4-dimensional.
-Something I didn't ever have to deal with in math class.
-Funnily enough, I searched through available methods in the matrix of the `PoseStack` and found a method called `transformPosition` which takes a position in 3D space and a vector.
-Looking at its implementation, I had no clue what it does.
-However, after testing it, I realized that it somehow converts the position you pass into screen space and applies it to the vector you provide.
+Searching through available methods in the matrix of the `PoseStack` yielded another method `transformPosition`.
+It expected a position in 3D space and a vector.
+It somehow converted the position I passed into screen space and applied it to the vector provided to it.
 By passing a zero vector, I was able to retrieve the screen space position of the slot.

-Some things to note are that this needed to be called before transforming the matrix in any way, because it starts at the upper left slot corner which is the exact position I needed.
-Additionally, I needed to ensure to disable scissoring after the rendering is done because this also uses a stack internally.
-If you don't remove your scissor entry from the stack, the game will crash later.
+This needed to be called before transforming the matrix because it started at the upper left slot corner.

 ```java
 Vector3f absolutePos = poseStack.last().pose().transformPosition(0, 0, 0, new Vector3f());